Flint native, photographer Dan White, comes home to capture larger-than-life “Flint Folks”

 In a warm gravelly voice suggesting he’s been around, White said the water crisis was the impetus for his return.

 “I had to do something for the folks here, for my hometown,” he said, adding he hopes his photos will help bring the community together.
-He also hopes the project — 60 full color, four-foot-by-six-foot portraits of Flint people — will be shown elsewhere, helping spread what he sees as testimony to the resilience and dignity of Flint residents to the rest of the world.
+He also hopes the project — 50 to 60 full color, four-foot-by-six-foot portraits of Flint people — will be shown elsewhere, helping spread what he sees as testimony to the resilience and dignity of Flint residents to the rest of the world.

 White’s work has appeared in Flint once before — a 2009 solo show of 50 of his portraits of Kansas City jazz musicians at the Flint Institute of Arts.